mozilla-conduit/pulsebot/README.md

 pulsebot
 ========

 Pulsebot is a bot listening to pulse.mozilla.org for mercurial changes and notifying channels accordingly.
-It comes in the form of a willie module.
+It uses the willie bot for all interactions with IRC servers.

 The current setup used on irc.mozilla.org can be replicated as follows: